vaishnavichaudhari910/neighbourhub-ai/README.md

 ## 🤖 AI Chatbot (Powered by Groq + LLaMA 3.1)

 An intelligent floating chatbot that helps citizens find and book services using natural language.
+AI chatbot with real-time service data retrieval using Groq LLaMA 3.1
 ### How it works
 1. Click the floating **blue button** (bottom-right corner) on any page
 2. Select your preferred language — **English, Hindi, or Marathi**